How to Improve the Speed of Your PrestaShop Store

 1. Poorly optimized modules

 This is the number one cause.
-Many modules make unnecessary database queries on every page load, load scripts and styles on pages where they are not needed, or generate background processes that constantly consume resources.
+Many modules make unnecessary database queries on every page load, load scripts and styles on pages where they’re not needed, or generate background processes that constantly consume resources.

 A single poorly developed module can multiply the load time of your entire store.